pbrada/aswi-process/README.md

-# aswi-process
+# ASWI Process

 This is the DEV branch of the RMC/EPF description of the sw development process used for KIV/ASWI course projects.
 See https://courseware.zcu.cz/portal/studium/courseware/kiv/aswi for course overview.

+Note: The Czech language is used throughout the process description, due to the target audience.

 ## How to install